The Layout Process of Buildings on the Land – Visualization at Full Scale on Site

 -

-LaMar-Price House: Handwritten note to Christopher Alexander referring to site plan adjustments and clients' initial reaction to the new building new stake out
+House and Spiritual Retreat for Mary LaMar: Handwritten note to Christopher Alexander referring to site plan adjustments and clients' initial reaction to the new building new stake out

 16/09/1994